 On Tuesday 23 June 2020, the Deputy First Minister announced to the Scottish Parliament that the Scottish Government was aiming for the full return of children and young people to schools in August, subject to ongoing COVID-19 scientific and health advice.

 On 30 July, in a statement to the Scottish Parliament on the COVID-19 route map, the First Minister confirmed that the latest scientific advice and evidence supported the safe return of pupils to school.

-This remains a fast-moving and complex situation and we will continue to be guided by national guidance and be prepared for all eventualities.
+Although children and young people have now returned to school and nursery, this remains a fast-moving and complex situation and we will continue to be guided by national guidance and be prepared for all eventualities.

 We know you will have lots of questions about how all these arrangements will be put into practice.
 Individual schools and nurseries will continue to provide you with more specific details, however we have pulled together key information and resources below.

 While we are now working towards a return to full-time schooling, we have also put in place, as required by the Scottish Government, contingency plans for a blended learning model, with pupils attending school and nursery on some days and learning at home on others.

 We hope these plans do not need to be put into practice, but it is important you are aware of these arrangements and know we are prepared for all eventualities in these uncertain times.
 Individual schools and nurseries will continue to provide you with specific details on these plans.

 Schools reopened for pupils on Wednesday, August 12, with the preceding two days (August 10 and 11) allocated to staff development days for staff.

 For more information, please read our news story that was published on 31 July.

 Stirling Council implemented new Scottish Government guidance on the use of face coverings by pupils and staff in schools and on school transport on Monday, 31 August.